 Indian Post: The Indian postal network is the largest in the world.
 It handles parcels as well as personal written communications.
 Cards and envelopes are considered first–class mail and are airlifted between stations covering both land and air.
 The second–class mail includes book packets, registered newspapers and periodicals.
 They are carried by surface mail, covering land and water transport.
 To facilitate quick delivery of mails in large towns and cities, six mail channels have been introduced recently.
 They are called Rajdhani Channel, Metro Channel, Green Channel, Business Channel, Bulk Mail Channel and Periodical Channel.

 Newspapers: India publishes a large number of newspapers and periodicals annually.
 They are of different types depending upon their periodicity.
 Newspapers are published in about 100 languages and dialects.
-Largest number of newspapers published in the country are in Hindi, followed by English and Urdu.
+Hindi newspapers are being published in the largest numbers, followed by English and Urdu newspapers.

 Films: India is the largest producer of feature films in the world.
 It produces short films; video feature films and video short films.
 The Central Board of Film Certification is the authority to certify both Indian and foreign films.